IBM/cp4waiops-samples/grafana-dashboards/4.10.0/README.md

 - **aiops_topology_dashboard.json** - New dashboard for visualizing topology data and relationships
 - **aiops_web_ui_dashboard.json** - New dashboard for monitoring web UI performance and usage

-To ensure compatibility, always use the version of the dashboards that matches the version of IBM Cloud Pak for AIOps.